-- The Director must be a non-executive Director; - The Director must not serve on the Board for a period which could reasonably be perceived to interfere with the Director's capacity to bring an independent view to decisions in relation to the Company, the Director's ability to act in the best interests of the Company and to represent the interests of the Company's financial product holders generally; and - The Board must affirmatively determine that the Director does not have a material relationship (other than solely as a consequence of being a Director); and disclose the basis for this determination in the annual report.
+- The Director must be a non-executive Director; - The Director must not serve on the Board for a period which could reasonably be perceived to interfere with the Director's capacity to bring an independent view to decisions in relation to the Company, the Director's ability to act in the best interests of the Company and to represent the interests of the Company's financial product holders generally; and

+• The Board must affirmatively determine that the Director does not have a material relationship (other than solely as a consequence of being a Director); and disclose the basis for this determination in the annual report.

 The Board will review any determination it makes as to a Director's independence on becoming aware of any information that indicates that the Director may have a material relationship of the kind described above.
 If there is a change in the Board's determination it will be announced promptly and without delay.
 The Board will disclose in the Spark New Zealand annual report which Directors are independent, the basis for these determinations, their profile of experience, the length of service and ownership interests of each Director.
+Where appropriate and not considered confidential / sensitive information, the Board will also disclose in the Spark New Zealand annual report a description on any board succession planning arrangements.